TengTom/CS913/Sim/README.md

 **Functions_DNA**
 Functions for generating 10 different DNA oscillation sine functions.
 Please uncomment the display section if you need to show this 10 functions (func10.m is used for current (grey) simulation. func7.m is used for RGB simulation)

-Notice: Understanding whole mechanism may take some times.
-If you are interested in the setting of the oscillation functions for genes between nucleus and cytoplasm, please see the scripts in **Functions_DNA**.